AitoDotAI/aito-python-tools/docs/source/index.rst

 .. note::

-  The Aito Python SDK is an experimental project that we are already using ourselves.
+  The Aito Python SDK is beta phase and we are already using it ourselves.
-  It might be a bit rough around the edges and is not yet production-grade.
   This project is under constant development and is subject to change.
   Feel free to use the Aito SDK, and share any feedback with us via our `Slack channel`_ or our `Issue tracker`_